 written with intrigue and humour' (Amelia) – 'An excellent book; menacing, informative, intriguing and

 Pete is available for comment, interviews and gameshows.

 For review copies of Killing Beauties, just ask.

 A press release for Killing Beauties is available for download

 Starting points for discussion of Killing Beauties include: putting history into historical fiction; women and espionage during the period; the language of the past; making strong female characters; avoiding anachronism while engaging a modern audience; how to incorporate research into character.

 Points of interest for the author include: moving from academia to fiction; crowdfunding; writing with Parkinson's; writing as a mature author.

 News, links, mentions and suchlike.
-In fact, all manner of shiny things relating to Killing Beauties will be displayed here, so be like the crow and dip onto the pile.
+In fact, all manner of shiny things relating to Killing Beauties will be displayed here, so be like the crow and dip into the pile.

 Killing Beauties is mentioned in a Dutch book blog, Vlogboek Literatuur.

-The perils of being an early modern bottle blonde in The 17th Century Lady
+The perils of being an early modern bottle blonde for The 17th Century Lady

 Crow by Helen Masacz